pedrocoquito/boardgamegeek-data-pipeline/README.md

 - The screenshot showing the execution on the platform is in the file `q8.png` in the `docs/` folder.

 With this result, it is not possible to determine whether there is any relationship between the minimum age to play and the number of players who own the games.

+## Conclusion

+With the data obtained it would be possible to determine some guidelines in the development of board games, the most determining being: Hand Management Mechanics and in the Thematic Games domain, in addition the game should not have a high complexity and guarantee a low recommended minimum age.